cvs-health/testaro/README.md

 The `testaro` tool (like the `ibm` tool) has a `withItems` property.
 If you set it to `false`, the `standardResult` object of `testaro` will contain an `instances` property with summaries that identify issues and instance counts.
 If you set it to `true`, some of the instances will be itemized.

-Unlike any other tool, the `testaro` tools requires a `stopOnFail` property, which specifies whether a failure to conform to any rule (i.e. any value of `totals` other than `[0, 0, 0, 0]`) should terminate the execution of tests for the remaining rules.
+Unlike any other tool, the `testaro` tool requires a `stopOnFail` property, which specifies whether a failure to conform to any rule (i.e. any value of `totals` other than `[0, 0, 0, 0]`) should terminate the execution of tests for the remaining rules.

 Warnings in the `testaro/hover.js`, `testaro/motion.js`, and `procs/visChange.js` files advise you to avoid launching particular browser types for the performance of particular Testaro tests.